Code-Institute-Submissions/MP2-Merits-kitchen-/README.md

 The website is hosted usign GitHub and deployed directly from the master branch.
 I started by creating a new repository with `git init`.
 Then each update was done by the command `git add .` and then committing it to my local repo with the command `git commit -m”message”`.
 Then I uploaded it to my remote repo (Github) using `git push`.
-In order to deploy website correctly on GitHub, the landing page must be named 'index.html'.
+In order to deploy a website correctly on GitHub, the landing page must be named 'index.html'.

-To make live version of the website, I opened my repository and in Settings choosing Source - Branch:master I save it.
+To make a live version of the website, I opened my repository and in Settings choosing Source - Branch:master I save it.
 That made it as website under the link: (https://dinapapsujevica.github.io/MP2-Merits-kitchen-/).
 Source code on GitHub can be found under the link: (https://github.com/DinaPapsujevica/MP2-Merits-kitchen-.git).

 ## Credits